What It Is

 After the procedure, the elastic band is removed.
 Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting the blood for the test will only take a few minutes.

 Either method (heel or vein withdrawal) of collecting a blood sample is only temporarily uncomfortable and can feel like a quick pinprick.
 Afterward, there may be some mild bruising, which should go away in a day or so.

 Getting the Results

 The blood sample will be processed by a machine.
-The results are commonly available within 1-2 days.
+The results are usually available within 1-2 days.

 The ferritin test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn.
+These include:

 - fainting or feeling lightheaded

 - hematoma (blood accumulating under the skin causing a lump or bruise)